qiyfoundation/Qiy-Scheme/Functional Specification.md

 * The Individual can securily exchange data and/or messages with another person or organization (Qiy User) via Qiy, using connections, see [4 The User Layer](#4-the-user-layer).
 * The Individual controls what Qiy Users he connects with and, in principle, when he wants to end it.
 * When an Individual connects with a Qiy User that is providing a Service via Qiy (Provider), the Individual is provided with the identity of the latter, but not the other way around.
-* The Individual can access his Personal Data that is kept by another [Qiy User](Data Provider as a result of the Access Principle, one of the Qiy Trust Principles.
+* The Individual can access his Personal Data that is kept by another Qiy User (Data Provider) as a result of the Access Principle, one of the Qiy Trust Principles.
-* The Individual controls what data he shares with what service provider (Relying Party) and under what terms using proveable Consents.
+* The Individual controls what data he shares with what Provider (Relying Party) and under what terms using proveable Consents.
 * Qiy Users use applications that are authorized for use with Qiy (Qiy Applications).
 * Access to Qiy, data exchange via Qiy, consent services and potentially Qiy Nodes are provided by Access Providers.